 The group that practiced loving-kindness meditation tended to look more directly at the images of suffering and showed less activity in the brain's areas associated with emotional distress.
 These results suggest that compassion training could help people be more compassionate and calm in the face of suffering.

-Resilience requires this steadiness of mind and willingness to 'be with' suffering rather than turn away from it.
+How can we use these research findings to strengthen our own resilience day-to-day?
+Resilience requires this steadiness of mind and willingness to be with suffering rather than turning away from it.
 As poet Robert Frost said, "the best way out is always through."
 Our ability to face others' suffering with compassion strengthens our capacity to meet the challenges in our own life with resilience.

 Along with resilience come the paramount concepts of flexibility and adaptability.
 Actively working on these aids in expanding upon your resilience as well as your open mindedness in tough situations.